PYEXPO25/T037_NEXUSTECH/README.md

 *Problem Statement ID – PY060*

-Formulate your problem statement clearly and concisely.
+PROBLEM STATEMENT:
-         ➼ This problem statement mainly focuses on developing a facial recognition system to the process of attendance tracking in schools and colleges and the system can streamline the process by automatically detecting and verifying students' faces using 3D (depth) analysis.
+          This problem statement mainly focuses on developing a facial recognition system to the process of attendance tracking in schools and colleges and the system can streamline the process by automatically detecting and verifying students' faces using 3D (depth) analysis.
-         ➼ Schools and colleges  struggle with maintaining accurate attendance record and analyzing presence effectively using conventional methods.
+          Schools and colleges  struggle with maintaining accurate attendance record and analyzing presence effectively using conventional methods.

 ---